LShivaRudra/LShivaRudra.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hello!
-I'm Shiva Rudra, a recent graduate from BITS Pilani, India.
-My research experience revolves around Robotics and Control Systems.
-I will be thrilled to collaborate or contribute to a project in these domains!
-This is my portfolio website which contains my projects and blogs.
+Hello, I'm Shiva Rudra, a robotics enthusiast with a keen interest in autonomous systems and perception.
+This page contains few of my projects and articles related to robotics.
 {style="text-align: justify;"}